 ESFP personality types often take joy in the natural world and enjoy exploring new places with people they are close to.
 This love of exploration and socialization also extends to the workplace.
 They thrive in collaborative working environments, where their creativity is appreciated and where they have the ability to experiment with several possibilities and approaches with others who are as excited about and dedicated to their work as they are.
-Professional settings, group brainstorming sessions, team building activities, and hands-on workshops, are often excellent ways for ESFPs to engage with their coworkers and develop new skills.
-They are also very realistic, practical people, who build a foundation by finding solutions to implement.
-They tend to value immediate feedback and instant gratification and may lose their motivation if they do not feel that their contributions are appreciated, or if they feel that they are not making adequate visible progress towards their goals.
-ESFPs are also highly perceptive, keen observers of the behavior of other people around them and have a strong attention to detail.
+Professional settings, group brainstorming sessions, team-building activities, and hands-on workshops are often excellent ways for ESFPs to engage with their coworkers and develop new skills.
+They are also very realistic, practical people who build a foundation by finding solutions to implement.
+They tend to value immediate feedback and instant gratification and may lose their motivation if they do not feel that their contributions are appreciated or if they feel that they are not making adequate visible progress toward their goals.
+ESFPs are also highly perceptive, keen observers of the behavior of other people around them, and have strong attention to detail.
 ESFPs use these skills to become confident leaders and are extraordinarily talented at motivating and empathizing with others.
-They are known for being persuasive, and yet still tactful, generous, and warm.
-They lead by inspiring others to follow, rather than forcing them to do so, and their direct reports and supervisees often express satisfaction with having them as leaders.
-One reason for this is that ESFPs make decisions driven by their personal value system, rather than facts such as the logistical path of least resistance.
+They are known for being persuasive and yet still tactful, generous, and warm.
+They lead by inspiring others to follow rather than forcing them to do so, and their direct reports and supervisees often express satisfaction with having them as leaders.
+One reason for this is that ESFPs make decisions driven by their personal value system rather than facts, such as the logistical path of least resistance.

 ESFP Personality Types Goal Setting and Gathering Information.